Drip irrigation: Components and operation

-In drip irrigation systems, pump and valves may be manually or automatically operated by a controller.
+In drip irrigation systems, pump and valves may be manually or automatically operated by a smart controller.

 Most large drip irrigation systems employ some type of filter to prevent clogging of the small emitter flow path by small waterborne particles.
 New technologies are now being offered that minimize clogging.
 Some residential systems are installed without additional filters since potable water is already filtered at the water treatment plant.
 Virtually all drip irrigation equipment manufacturers recommend that filters be employed and generally will not honor warranties unless this is done.
 Last line filters just before the final delivery pipe are strongly recommended in addition to any other filtration system due to fine particle settlement and accidental insertion of particles in the intermediate lines.

 Drip and subsurface drip irrigation is used almost exclusively when using recycled municipal wastewater.
 Regulations typically do not permit spraying water through the air that has not been fully treated to potable water standards.

 Because of the way the water is applied in a drip system, traditional surface applications of timed-release fertilizer are sometimes ineffective, so drip systems often mix liquid fertilizer with the irrigation water.
 This is called fertigation; fertigation and chemigation (application of pesticides and other chemicals to periodically clean out the system, such as chlorine or sulfuric acid) use chemical injectors such as diaphragm pumps, piston pumps, or aspirators.
 The chemicals may be added constantly whenever the system is irrigating or at intervals.
 Fertilizer savings of up to 95% are being reported from recent university field tests using drip fertigation and slow water delivery as compared to timed-release and irrigation by micro spray heads.